thomasgouveia/rik/docs/proposals/scheduler/README.md

 On top of that, we will be using [gRPC](https://grpc.io/) for communication between components.
 It will be handy to use as API definitions are defined through [protoBuf](https://developers.google.com/protocol-buffers).

-There is an interrogation around the controller & scheduler communication.
-They may be in the same physical machine and not isolated one from another, so do we still need to use gRPC here ?
-Can't we use any other solution of communication, as we are on the same physical machine ?

 The APIs exposed by our components must be defined through the need defined by the team [controller](#controller) and the team [node](#node)